D7husik/23_10/README.md

 - Define parent–child relationships
 - Manage marriages and divorces
 - Traverse and render **ancestors** and **descendants** up to a given generation
 - Display individual information and relationships

+It demonstrates encapsulation, inheritance, polymorphism, abstraction, and composition through a modular and extensible design.

 It uses **object-oriented design** and **strategy-based traversal and rendering** for flexible tree exploration.